 Black and white dominoes are ideal for senior patients because of their unique and straightforward design.
 Aside from that, the pieces are usually of a good size, so they are easy to handle and move around.
 Dominoes are suitable for keeping an active mind and having fun because they work with a theory that most people already know or can understand very quickly.

 You can play countless games with cards, and you should familiarize yourself with at least one of them, no matter what your age is.
 If possible, avoid games that require you to lie or trick your opponent.
 Play some simple and fun games, like Snap, to keep everyone entertained.
 Large-sized cards and specialized holders are available in shops to make handling the cards easier.

-Because of its simplicity combined with the right level of mental stimulation, Bingo has always been one of the most effective games to help with the daily management of Dementia.
+Because of its simplicity combined with the right level of mental stimulation, Bingo has always been one of the most effective games to play with the elderly with dementia.
 Bingo temporarily improves patients’ condition by increasing alertness and concentration.
 It’s a fun activity involving many people in a care home, bringing them together to improve relationships within the facility.
-Additionally, if patients struggle with numbers, the gameplay can replace almost anything from food to objects.
+Additionally, if patients struggle with numbers, the gameplay can replace almost anything, from food to objects.

 Snakes and Ladders

 Playing this childhood favourite with adults and children is a great way to combine fun and cognitive activity.
 You can play snakes and ladders in many forms, but the preschool version has bright colours and large pieces.
 Having a large board makes handling the pieces easier and ensures the board is visible.

 An individual with Dementia needs a routine in order to live a fulfilling life.
 The gradual decline in cognitive abilities can make individuals feel increasingly frustrated as Dementia progresses.
 Some cases may cause undesirable behaviours like restlessness, agitation, and even aggression.